Three iterations of $(d-1)$-WL test distinguish non isometric clouds of $d$-dimensional points: On the distinguishing power of one iteration of -WL

 \section{On the distinguishing power of one iteration of $d$-WL}

 In this section, we discuss a somewhat different strategy to reconstruct $S$.
 It is clear that if for a point $z\in \mathbb{R}^d$ we are given the distances from it to $d+1$ points in general position with known coordinates, then the position of $z$ is uniquely determined (see e.g.~Lemma \ref{l.unique}).
 Since $d$-WL colors $d$-tuples of points in $S$, a natural strategy to recover $S$ is to use the barycenter as an additional point.
 By Lemma \ref{l.orbits}, we know that distances to the barycenter from points of $S$ can be obtained after one iteration of $d$-WL.
 However, the information that allows us to match $d(z, b)$ to the distances from this $z$ to a $d$-tuple, is readily available only after two iterations of $d$-WL.
 It follows that this simple strategy can be used to directly reconstruct $S$ from the second iteration of $d$-WL.
 We remark that this strategy is similar to the one used in \cite{3d-case} to uniquely determine $S$ up to isometries when the coloring we are initially given corresponds to certain Gram Matrices for $d$-tuples of points.
 Essentially, after one interaction of $d$-WL over this initial data, we obtain enough information to directly determine the location of each $z$ relative to a collection of $d+1$ points.
-In fact, it is not hard to show that from the first iteration of $d$-WL, applied to the distance graph of $S$, one can compute these Gram Matrices, thus providing an alternative proof that two iterations suffice for distinguishing graphs.
+In fact, it is not hard to show that from the first iteration of $d$-WL, applied to the distance graph of $S$, one can compute these Gram Matrices, thus providing an alternative proof that two iterations suffice for distinguishing geometric graphs.

-In this section, we show that only one iteration suffices.
-The strategy we use to show this is different and relies on some geometrical facts, with which we can reduce the problem to a brute search over an exponentially large set of options.
+We show instead that only one iteration suffices.
+Our approach differs and depends on certain geometric principles that allow us to simplify the problem by conducting an exhaustive search across an exponentially large range of possibilities.

-\begin{Theorem} For any $d \ge 1$ and for any finite set $S \subseteq \mathbb{R}^d$, knowing the multiset one can determine $S$ up to an isometry. \end{Theorem} \begin{proof} From $\chi_{d, S}^{(1)}(\mathbf{s})$, we can determine the tuple $\mathbf{s} = (s_1, \ldots, s_d)$ up to an isometry, since $\chi_{d, S}^{(1)}(\mathbf{s})$ gives us $\chi_{d, S}^{(0)}(\mathbf{s})$, which is the distance matrix of $\mathbf{s}$.
+\begin{Theorem} For any $d \ge 1$ and for any finite set $S \subseteq \mathbb{R}^d$, knowing the multiset $\leftm \chi_{d,S}^{(1)}(\mathbf{s}) | \mathbf{s} \in S^d \rightm$, one can determine $S$ up to an isometry. \end{Theorem} \begin{proof} From $\chi_{d, S}^{(1)}(\mathbf{s})$, we can determine the tuple $\mathbf{s} = (s_1, \ldots, s_d)$ up to an isometry, since $\chi_{d, S}^{(1)}(\mathbf{s})$ gives us $\chi_{d, S}^{(0)}(\mathbf{s})$, which is the distance matrix of $\mathbf{s}$.
 In order to determine $S$, we consider two cases:

 {\bfseries Case 1}: \emph{For all $\mathbf{s}\in S^d$ it holds $\ad(\mathbf{s}) < d - 1$.} Then take $\chi_{d, S}^{(1)}(\mathbf{s})$ with maximal $\ad(\mathbf{s})$, and fix locations of points from $\mathbf{s}$ compatible with the distance specification, according to Lemma \ref{l.anchor}.
 All points of $S$ belong to $\as(\mathbf{s})$, otherwise we could increase $\ad(\mathbf{s})$.
 Indeed, since $\ad(\mathbf{s}) < d - 1$, we could throw away one of the points from the tuple without decreasing the dimension and replace it with a point outside $\as(\mathbf{s})$.
 We now can reconstruct the rest of $S$ uniquely up to an isometry.
 Indeed, in $\chi_{d, S}^{(1)}(\mathbf{s})$ we are given the multiset of $d$-tuples of distances to $\mathbf{s} = (s_1, \ldots, s_d)$ from the points of $S$, and it remains to use Lemma \ref{l.unique}.